TheJostler/gpsave4rpi/README.md

 When it is triggered the program will start to recursively copy all files found in the "src" directory into the "dest" directory,

-I hope to add a GPIO indicator LED sson, to indicate when copying starts and finishes
+I hope to add a GPIO indicator LED soon, to indicate when copying starts and finishes

 All options can be configured in the /etc/gpsave/gpsave.config file which is parsed when the program begins.